mikigom/mikigom.github.io/index.md

 ### Interests
 * Machine Learning, Computer Vision, Computer Graphics, and their Applications to Remote Sensing
-* Parallel Computing and General-Purpose Computing on GPU
+* Parallel Computing on HPC and General-Purpose Computing on GPU
 * Intelligent Sensing Techniques for Human-Computer Interaction

 ### Career